 Sometimes I get on the bandwagon, so to speak, about water storage.
 I feel strongly that I need to share my ideas of how to store water and lots of it.
 The other day I was looking on the Internet at the single 3.5-gallon blue WaterBricks and it said they are currently unavailable.
-I’m assuming maybe people are now aware how quickly water can’t be purchased in grocery stores once they hear about a pending storm or soon after it has passed by.
-They have the tan WaterBricks available today anyway, but they also have the 8-pack blue WaterBricks ones now.
+Please keep checking to see when they are available.
+Today, they are available, but for how long, I don’t know.
+It appears the prices have gone up too.
+The supply chain issues in the global economy are really affecting a lot of people!

 WaterBricks for Water Storage

 Please remember to fill your containers with a lead-free hose if you fill them outside with your house faucet.
 Lead-Free Hose and use Water Preserver so you only have to rotate the water every five years.
 If you use bleach you need to rotate every six months.
-One 3.5 gallon WaterBricks needs 1/2 teaspoon of Water Preserver for each container.
+One 3.5-gallon WaterBrick unit needs 1/2 teaspoon of Water Preserver for each container.

 Barrels for Water Storage

-I just saw some 55-gallon water barrels at a store in Hurricane, Utah for just under $40.00.
+I recently saw some 55-gallon water barrels at a store in Hurricane, Utah for just under $40.00.
 That’s cheaper than I have seen in years.
 These need a bung to close the cap and a pump to pump the water out when water is needed.
 BUNG and WATER PUMP

 Water Storage in Bottles